 For example, one disturbing new trend in malware is known as “fileless” attacks.
 In this case, the malware isn't even embedded in software that anti-virus protection might spot, but it instead hides in scripts.

-Another type of malware attack, known as "clickless", doesn't even require an open to an email or a click.
+Another type of malware attack, known as "clickless", doesn't even require opening an email or a click.
 Merely being "in proximity" to a system can cause it to remotely access the system, despite a user not clicking on links.

 Staying Safe from Malware